jhilde8/LQCD-for-Novices/README.md

   1D quantum mechanics
     - solving the QHO path integral numerically using Monte Carlo Integration ia the Vegas package.
     - Solving the QHO path integral numerically using a Metropolis algorithm
-    - Improving the metropolis calculation by utilizing binning, bootstrapping, and improved action.
+    - Improving the metropolis calculation by utilizing binning, bootstrapping, improved action, ghost improvement.

   Field Theory on a Lattice
    - Solving the gluonic path integral using a metropolis algorithm, measuring axa wilson loops and ax2a wilson loops.